electro-logic/Oscilloscope/README.md

 You can also write some C# code to post-process CSV data and extrapolate relevant information for your application (ex.
 I used it to get velocity profile of my system from the waveform of a revolution detector).

-## USB Test and Measurement Device (IVI) driver

-The driver is distributed with the NI-VISA Runtime inside the "IVI USB Staging" folder installed on the system.
-This folder is the only required driver to interface the oscilloscope with the computer and the rest of the NI-VISA Runtime can be uninstalled.

 ## Documentation and Programming Guide: